Ameerin Aadhi-Bhagavan: Music

+As with Ameer's previous directorials, Yuvan Shankar Raja was assigned to score music for the film, as did lyricist Snehan who wrote three songs for the album.

-As with Ameer's previous directorials, the film score and soundtrack were composed by Yuvan Shankar Raja and lyrics were written by Snehan.
-In late July 2010, the trio left for Singapore for song compositions.
-One of the songs was reported to be a club number, featuring completely Hindi lyrics; Hindi singer Mohit Chauhan was recruited to lend his voice to this song.
-In late November 2010, another song was recorded, which Yuvan Shankar considered as one of his toughest compositions.
-While usually completing his songs within a couple of days, this song, performed by Shreya Ghoshal and Sharib Sabri, had taken him more than a week to finish, after he had made seven to eight versions of it.
-In late July 2012, the composer was working on the final sound mixing (mixed by Kausikan Sivalingam in Berlin, Germany.
-Tamil Canadian rapper Rajeev ThaProphecy collaborated with Yuvan Shankar Raja and sang a full rap song in the film.
+In July 2010, Ameer, Yuvan and Snehan left to Singapore for music compositions and finalised the tunes by August.
+One of the songs was reported to be a club number, featuring completely Hindi lyrics; Mohit Chauhan was recruited to lend his voice to this song.
+The song "Oru Thuli Vishamai" was recorded in late November 2010.
+Yuvan described it as "one of his toughest compositions", as while usually completing his songs within a couple of days, the track took him more than a week to finish after revising it more than 7–8 times.

+Aadhi Bhagavan's soundtrack took more than a year to be composed and recorded due to Yuvan's commitments on Avan Ivan, Mankatha and Panjaa (both 2011).
+In late July 2012, the composer was working on the final sound mixing with Kausikan Sivalingam handling the mixing in Berlin, Germany.
+He also worked with several German instrumentalists and sound engineers for the album.
+Tamil Canadian rapper Rajeev ThaProphecy collaborated with Yuvan and performed a rap number titled "Bhagavan Rap Song".
+A promotional music video featuring ThaProphecy and Ameer, was shot in Canada, and edited with stills from the film, released in January 2013.

 Yuvan reused the background score from the Telugu film Panjaa (2011), which was also composed by himself.
+The score was recorded at A. R. Rahman's AM Studios, in Chennai with 7.1 surround sound and Auro 3D technology.

-The soundtrack album was unveiled at a grand event on 6 October 2012 at the Powerade Centre in Brampton, Ontario, Canada, the first ever Tamil audio launch event held in North America.
-The event saw the presence of several noted film personalities, along with the film's cast and crew.
-Besides the six songs from Ameerin Aadhi-Bhagavan as well as popular songs from the director and composer's previous collaborations, the event saw a dance performance by South African dancers.
-The album met with highly positive response from public and critics alike and Yuvan won accolades for providing a wholesome variety album.
+The producers intended to host an event in Canada on 29 September 2012 to launch the film's music, which would mark the first ever Tamil audio launch event held in North America.
+The event was however held on 6 October 2012 at the Powerade Centre in Brampton, Ontario.
+It saw the presence of several noted film personalities, along with the film's cast and crew.
+Besides the live performance of the film's soundtrack as well as popular songs from the director and composer's previous collaborations, the event saw a dance performance by South African dancers.

-Behindwoods gave the album 3.5 out of 5 and stated, "The album sounds rich and has wide-ranging songs.
-This turns out to be another winner for the Ameer – Yuvan duo.
-The racy songs gel with the gangster genre of the movie while there are ample melodies as well to back the romance portions."
-Moviecrow gave 6.5 out of 10 and stated, "Aadhibhagavan is an album filled with songs from various genres.
-Yuvan has done a remarkable job in experimenting with sounds and tunes.
-The album would have gotten better attention it deserves if the audio release was sufficiently spaced from others released recently."
-Indiaglitz gave the album 3 out of 5 and stated, "Aadhibhagavan is very different from your everyday Tamil album.
-It has a lot of new kinds of music to present to you.
-It will leave you wondering on a lot of occasions.
-Yaavum Poidhaana and Oru Thuli Vishamaal make for pleasant listens.
-The rest of the album, however, is up for you to judge.
-Yuvan has pitched in with several tiny additions.
-Still, when you look at the whole picture, you might not notice them as easily."
-Milliblog commented, "Barring minor annoyances, Yuvan's fresh new sound works very well!"